Exciting News: A donor is pledging up to $2,000 in matching funds! If you donate now, it will be doubled!

 Come run, play, and celebrate Halloween with us at MVPNS and Parent Observation's Down by the Bay 5k on October 12th at Shoreline Park!
 You can run/walk/stroller or participate in FREE activities for the whole family including a costume contest!
 Your support will help move us to our new home!
 Check out our flyer, our site, and our registration page.
 Sponsorship opportunities are available to companies and individuals.

-We have more than $274,000 in donations plus our $450K in savings which totals 87% of the estimated project cost of $830,000 to create the new home for MVPNS and Parent Observation.
+We have less than $100K to go to reach our estimated project cost of $830,000 to create the new home for MVPNS and Parent Observation.
 Thank you to everyone who has donated to our school’s relocation fund.
 We are so appreciative of all of the donations from current and alumni families and friends and relatives!
 We could never accomplish this large move without everyone’s support!

 We are working with architects to finalize the last details on plans.
 Once our plans are finalized we will work with PG&E and the preparation of the grading of property.
 Our plan is to prepare the property throughout the school year and move the current modular classrooms onto the property in June.

 Check out this cute video of our kids in a patriotic parade, thanking you for crossing $250,000!

 An MVPNS mom sports the stylin' new MVPNS T-shirt for a meeting with a client, then picks up some organic munchies at the farmers' market with her new MVPNS tote.
 This gear also comes in handy for attending a summer music festival, getting coffee with hubby, and making a run to the library.
 For donating $500, you'll get your own "You Moved Us!" tote, and for donating $1000, you'll get a "You Moved Us!"
 T-shirt.